gitgitgitgit-hub-when-the-whistle-go/alx-higher_level_programming/0x00-python-hello_world/README.md

-when declaring multi-lines strin litterals we use triple quotes """. to not include a new line we use \ at the end of the line python have a package manager: '$ pip install / install --upgrade / uninstall pckg' print removes the quotes
+when declaring multi-lines strin litterals we use triple quotes """. to not include a new line we use \ at the end of the line python have a package manager: '$ pip install / install --upgrade / uninstall pckg' print removes the quotes to format a string it can be done with: modulo "  'hello %s' %name  ", str.format "  'test{}'.format(name)  " and f-string: "" f'test{name}'  ""